 The Introduction provides an overview of the Safety Element.
 The Issues, Goals, and Policies section identifies issues pertaining to hazardous conditions and safety that could potentially affect the City and establishes related goals and policies.
 The goals are overall statements of the City's desires and consist of broad statements of purpose and direction pertaining to the community's safety.
 The policies serve as guidelines for reducing the risk and vulnerability associated with natural and human activity hazards and directs and maximizes community emergency preparedness.
-The Safety Plan section explains how natural and human-induced hazards are addressed within the community and how the goals and policies will be achieved and implemented.
+The [Safety Element also Safety Plan section](#) explains how natural and human-induced hazards are addressed within the community and how the goals and policies will be achieved and implemented.